Crossmark Global Holdings Inc. Purchases 390 Shares of Hormel Foods Co. (NYSE:HRL)

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Handelsbanken Fonder AB raised its stake in shares of Hormel Foods by 43.1% in the second quarter.
-Handelsbanken Fonder AB now owns 100,844 shares of the company’s stock valued at $4,815,000 after buying an additional 30,384 shares during the period.
-Advisor Group Holdings Inc. raised its stake in shares of Hormel Foods by 4.8% in the second quarter.
-Advisor Group Holdings Inc. now owns 136,207 shares of the company’s stock valued at $6,504,000 after buying an additional 6,223 shares during the period.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its position in shares of Hormel Foods by 1.9% in the second quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 252,048 shares of the company’s stock valued at $12,035,000 after purchasing an additional 4,775 shares in the last quarter.
-Vanguard Group Inc. grew its position in shares of Hormel Foods by 1.1% in the second quarter.
-Vanguard Group Inc. now owns 33,845,809 shares of the company’s stock valued at $1,616,137,000 after purchasing an additional 359,717 shares in the last quarter.
-Finally, Capital International Investors grew its position in shares of Hormel Foods by 6.5% in the second quarter.
-Capital International Investors now owns 10,997,612 shares of the company’s stock valued at $525,123,000 after purchasing an additional 668,747 shares in the last quarter.
+A number of other institutional investors have also recently bought and sold shares of HRL.
+O Shaughnessy Asset Management LLC raised its position in Hormel Foods by 789.6% in the second quarter.
+O Shaughnessy Asset Management LLC now owns 943 shares of the company’s stock valued at $45,000 after purchasing an additional 837 shares during the last quarter.
+Massmutual Trust Co.
+FSB ADV raised its position in Hormel Foods by 63.4% in the second quarter.
+Massmutual Trust Co.
+FSB ADV now owns 1,185 shares of the company’s stock valued at $57,000 after purchasing an additional 460 shares during the last quarter.
+Bbva USA bought a new position in Hormel Foods in the second quarter valued at about $62,000.
+Deseret Mutual Benefit Administrators bought a new position in Hormel Foods in the second quarter valued at about $66,000.
+Finally, Meeder Asset Management Inc. raised its position in Hormel Foods by 42.4% in the second quarter.
+Meeder Asset Management Inc. now owns 1,457 shares of the company’s stock valued at $70,000 after purchasing an additional 434 shares during the last quarter.
 Hedge funds and other institutional investors own 40.33% of the company’s stock.

 The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 15th.
-Stockholders of record on Tuesday, January 18th will be issued a $0.26 dividend.
+Shareholders of record on Tuesday, January 18th will be paid a $0.26 dividend.
+This represents a $1.04 dividend on an annualized basis and a yield of 2.26%.
+The ex-dividend date of this dividend is Friday, January 14th.
 This is a boost from Hormel Foods’s previous quarterly dividend of $0.25.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 2.26%.
-The ex-dividend date is Friday, January 14th.
-Hormel Foods’s dividend payout ratio is presently 59.04%.
+Hormel Foods’s dividend payout ratio (DPR) is 59.04%.

-Several equities analysts have recently weighed in on HRL shares.
-TheStreet cut Hormel Foods from a “b” rating to a “c+” rating in a research report on Tuesday, September 7th.
-Credit Suisse Group lifted their price target on Hormel Foods from $42.00 to $44.00 and gave the company a “neutral” rating in a research report on Friday.
-Piper Sandler lifted their price target on Hormel Foods from $45.00 to $49.00 and gave the company a “neutral” rating in a research report on Friday.
-JPMorgan Chase & Co. upgraded Hormel Foods from an “underweight” rating to a “neutral” rating and set a $42.00 target price for the company in a research report on Friday, October 8th.
-Finally, BMO Capital Markets restated a “hold” rating on shares of Hormel Foods in a research report on Friday.
-Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $46.60.
+A number of equities analysts have recently issued reports on HRL shares.
+TheStreet downgraded Hormel Foods from a “b” rating to a “c+” rating in a research report on Tuesday, September 7th.
+Credit Suisse Group raised their price objective on Hormel Foods from $42.00 to $44.00 and gave the stock a “neutral” rating in a research report on Friday.
+BMO Capital Markets restated a “hold” rating on shares of Hormel Foods in a research report on Friday.
+Barclays lowered their price objective on Hormel Foods from $48.00 to $46.00 and set an “equal weight” rating for the company in a research report on Friday, September 3rd.
+Finally, Piper Sandler raised their price objective on Hormel Foods from $45.00 to $49.00 and gave the stock a “neutral” rating in a research report on Friday.
+Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, Hormel Foods has an average rating of “Hold” and an average price target of $46.60.

 Hormel Foods Company Profile